How to avoid stress and burn-out at work

 The key is to feel centered and happy in the heart, and identified with our potential rather than our limitations.

-You can start with some breathing meditation, such as the simple meditation taught here.
+with some breathing meditation, such as the simple meditation taught here.
 If you like, you can combine this meditation with visualization: examine your mind to see what stress, problems and limited self you’re holding onto and then breathe these out in the form of dark smoke, feeling that you’ve completely let them go.
 Breathe in the peaceful light of wisdom and compassion blessings into your spacious heart.
 Then spend a bit of time simply enjoying that peace with a still mind, however slight or relative it is.
 Give yourself permission to be happy.

 This is the important part: We need to recognize that this peace is our Buddha nature, that this slightly peaceful mind represents our actual nature, our potential for vast peace and happiness; and that therefore we are not stuck in our unhappiness or frustration, but rather we can change.
 We identify with this.